 Parboiling potatoes come with many advantages.
 Apart from speeding up your cooking time, it helps give the potatoes a nice crust while allowing you to season them throughout.
 Adding salt while parboiling allows the salt to penetrate through the potatoes instead of having it sticking on the surface.

 Also, you can parboil the potatoes with other seasonings such as peppercorns, bay leaves, or others you like.
-But since parboiling doesn’t take long, their flavors won’t be overly but will give you a rich aroma and flavor with every bite.
+But since parboiling doesn’t take long, their flavors won’t be intense but will give you a rich aroma and some flavor with every bite.

 4. Can I parboil potatoes in the microwave?